 Students will build knowledge and understanding of key concepts, principles and techniques that they can apply to real-life scenarios, developing the ability to solve problems logically, analyse data methodically, make reasoned choices and communicate effectively.
 Throughout the course a variety of accounting problems are encountered, as is the interpretation of accounting statements, reports, tables, graphs and charts.

-Method of assessment (coursework, exam, etc.): 1 hour 30 minutes (Summer exam)
+Method of assessment (coursework, exam, etc.): 3 hour exam

-Method of assessment (coursework, exam, etc.):1 hour 30 minutes (Summer exam)
+Method of assessment (coursework, exam, etc.): 3 hours

 Students with a strong interest in finance should be interested in taking Accounting A Level.
 It is largely a numerical subject, and you need to be reasonably competent at Maths.
 Almost all students who take Accounting love the subject, and it has been one of the best performing subjects at the college for many years.

 Students are not required to take Accounting A Level if they wish to study Accounting at University or work in Accounting.
 However, the study of Accounting A Level will give students a strong understanding of the subject and give them a headstart when it comes to further study or employment after leaving college.